DebtWave FAQ

 Pay Off Your Credit Card Debt Faster by Making Bi-Weekly Payments

 If you are currently enrolled in DebtWave’s debt management program (DMP) and are no longer able to afford your monthly payments, the first step is to contact your customer service team member.
-Our team of professionals will work to assist you as much as possible during this hardship and will work with your creditors to try and further reduce your monthly payments.
+Our team of professionals will work to assist you as much as possible during this hardship.
+We will work with your creditors to try and further reduce your monthly payments.
 In some instances, your customer service representative may try to connect with you a financial expert that may offer a different solution.

 Absolutely!
 In fact, we encourage you to add as much debt as possible so that when you graduate from our debt management program (DMP), you will truly be debt-free.
 The more debt we assist you with, the more you’ll save, and the earlier you’ll be able to enjoy your debt-free life!